Thank you for granting me permission to make this statement to the House, Mr Speaker.

 With regard to the self-employed, I am glad my right hon.
 Friend welcomes the extension of the existing support grant.
 Virtually no other country in the world has done that, and it comes on top of the most generous support for our self-employed of almost any country throughout the response to this crisis.
 Of course, I will be happy to meet him, but I know he will also be pleased to learn that the measures today to defer income tax self-assessment will be of particular importance to our self-employed small businesses.

-Scottish National party Members are glad that the Chancellor has accepted the need to extend support, but it comes very late in the day and is little comfort to those who have already lost their jobs due to the impending end of the furlough scheme.
+Scottish National party Members are glad that the Chancellor has accepted the need to extend support, but it comes very late in the day and is of little comfort to those who have already lost their jobs due to the impending end of the furlough scheme.
 Industry, trade unions, the Treasury Committee, people across the country and hon.
 Members across parties in this House have been pleading with him for months now, and it feels as if it is only the latest spike that has prompted his action.

 Coronavirus is not done with us yet.
 The furlough scheme has saved jobs and kept people paying their bills and mortgages.
-It has been incredibly important and it is a shame that the Chancellor is ending it at the end of next month.
+It has been incredibly important, and it is a shame that the Chancellor is ending it at the end of next month.
 Hospitality, travel and tourism, aviation exhibitions, culture and performing arts, even travelling showpeople, and a host of others cannot go back to normal work because the Government have placed restrictions on their businesses.

 Those jobs and those businesses are viable—it is not for the Chancellor to decide the viability of businesses.
 Ending the scheme put 61,000 Scottish jobs at risk.
 His measures on the pay-as-you-grow scheme recognise that many businesses have deferred payments and have mounting debt.
 However, the problem for many businesses is not income deferred, but income lost completely, so will he go further and convert those loans to grants and equity, to give companies a bit more certainty about their future?
 We welcome the hospitality and tourism VAT cut, but will he reassess that in March and perhaps consider keeping it in place permanently to help those businesses pick up, hopefully, through an improved situation next summer?

-There is nothing here, nothing whatsoever, for those who have been excluded from existing support schemes—for freelancers, the Forgotten Ltd, the pay-as-you-earn employees, the new starters, the women on maternity and all those who have had not one penny piece from this Government for six months.
+There is nothing here, nothing whatsoever, for those who have been excluded from existing support schemes—for freelancers, the Forgotten Ltd, the pay-as-you-earn employees, the new starters, the women on maternity leave, and all those who have had not one penny piece from this Government for six months.
 The Chancellor cannot say he does not know that that is a problem, although he still refuses to meet them.
 How dare he say that these 3 million people should be left high and dry with nothing?

 Will the Chancellor introduce further conditions to prevent unscrupulous employers from exploiting the new schemes as BAE and others have done?
 Will he support the fire and rehire Bill from my hon.
 Friend and colleague the Member for Paisley and Renfrewshire North (Gavin Newlands), which would prevent that exploitation in future?